oracle/tribuo/docs/PackageOverview.md

 ## TensorFlow

-Tribuo includes experimental support for TensorFlow 1.14.
+Tribuo includes experimental support for TensorFlow 1.14 in the `tribuo-tensorflow` artifact in the `org.tribuo.interop.tensorflow` package.
 Due to a lack of flexibility in TensorFlow 1.14's Java API, models still need to be specified in python, and have their graph definitions written out as a protobuf.
 The Java code accepts this protobuf and trains a model that can be used purely from